 Mr. Richard Jones (Cranfield Aerospace Ltd.)

-Dr. Max Davis (Director of Adhesion Associates Proprietary Limited, formerly at Directorate General Technical Airworthiness, Royal Australian Air Force)
+Dr. Max Davis (Director of Adhesion Associates Proprietary Limited, formerly at Directorate General Technical Airworthiness, Royal Australian Air Force) (not attending January session)

 Dr. Simon Waite (Senior Expert, Certificate Directorate, European Aviation Safety Agency)